AfeIsm/Binary-Game/README.md

 Features

--10 levels that keep getting harder testing conversions between binary and decimal -A modular MIPS Assembly structure where files each focus on a seperate task like display, logic, question generator, answer validation, etc
+- 10 levels that keep getting harder testing conversions between binary and decimal
+- A modular MIPS Assembly structure where files each focus on a seperate task like display, logic, question generator, answer validation, etc
--Input validation for answers, allowing users to repeatedly try again if answer is wrong -Randomized question generator
+- Input validation for answers, allowing users to repeatedly try again if answer is wrong
+- Randomized question generator
--Clean terminal based board using Mars Syscall functions
+- Clean terminal based board using Mars Syscall functions

 How it Works